bharath12b5/mvn-linux/Building-MySQL.md

 *    SLES 11-SP3 has `5.5.45-0.11.1`
 *    RHEL 6.6 has `5.1.73`

-The instructions provided below specify the steps to build MySQL version 5.7.16 on Linux on the IBM z Systems for RHEL 6.7/7.1/7.2, SLES 11-SP3, SLES 12/12-SP1 and Ubuntu 16.04.
+The instructions provided below specify the steps to build MySQL version 5.7.17 on Linux on the IBM z Systems for RHEL 6.8, RHEL 7.1/7.2/7.3, SLES 11-SP4, SLES 12/12-SP1/12-SP2 and Ubuntu 16.04/16.10.

 More information on MySQL is available at https://www.mysql.com and the source code can be downloaded from https://github.com/mysql/mysql-server.git.